- This post contains affiliate links. Read more here.

 - Dog appeal.
 After all, your dog has to like the taste!

 - Value.
-Every recommendation on this list is available for $10 or less.
+Almost every recommendation on this list is available for $15 or less (with many under $10).

 With that in mind, we also looked for a variety of textures, flavors, and types.
 These picks range from jerky to crunchy baked bites, freeze-dried meat, and dental sticks.

-Our top choice for overall affordability, quality, and ease of use is listed at number one (surprise!), but any of these treats would be a solid choice for your pupper.
+Our top choice for overall affordability, quality, and ease of use is Cloud Star’s Tricky Trainer treats, but any of these treats would be a solid choice for your pup.

 - Cloud Star Tricky Trainer Chewy Treats

 - Isle of Dogs 100% Natural Mini Health Dog Treats

 - Old Mother Hubbard P-Nuttier Large Biscuits